 Are Coworking Spaces Profitable?

-A coworking space is a shared office or a shared building where entrepreneurs, startups, freelancers, event management businesses, developers and design teams meet to work independently, as well as socialize and collaborate on joint projects.
-A coworking space is not only a work office.
-It can be a place that meets the additional needs of a modern lifestyle, such as socialization, physical activities or organizing educational and networking events.
+A coworking space is a shared office or building where entrepreneurs, startups, freelancers, developers, businesses and teams meet to work independently, as well as socialize and collaborate on projects.
+A coworking space is not only a work office; it can be as much about networking and relaxing as it is about work.

-In fact, any activity that a number of people can join can be organized in a coworking space; therefore, coworking spaces have become popular hubs of social buzz and activity that can generate original sources of revenue.
+Almost any group activity can be organized in a coworking space, so they have become popular hubs of social buzz and activity that can generate original sources of revenue.
 A coworking space is also called a shared workspace or a shared office.
-As a specific social cell that incorporates the shared economy concept, it has become a profitable business model that is taking over the world.
+As a specific social cell that incorporates the shared economy concept, it has become a profitable business model.

-Because of the diverse ways people collaborate or need a location to perform short-term or long-term tasks (in single or various locations), coworking spaces offer various revenue streams that can be turned into a source of profit for the space owner.
+Because of the diverse ways people collaborate or need a location to perform short-term or long-term tasks, both in single or various locations, coworking spaces offer various revenue streams that can be turned into a source of profit for the space owner.
 There is a multitude of models to run a coworking space, but most include at least several options to monetize the space, the equipment, and the human resources.

-A common model of generating revenue for a coworking space is when a startup signs up for a lease for a larger office and takes the responsibility to organize and manage the resources, while renting the free space to other interested visitors.
+A common model of generating revenue for a coworking space is when a startup signs a lease for a larger office and takes the responsibility to organize and manage the resources, while renting the free space to other interested visitors.
 Many coworking spaces don’t have a main lessee but are founded solely with the purpose of serving workers who, for various reasons, don’t want to bear all the costs of running an office; therefore, all office costs that a client could need in a shared office and social space could potentially become a revenue stream for the owner.
-Typical profits are made out of renting desks, lockers and conference rooms.
-In more detail, the coworking space can generate revenue from:

 Depending on how much privacy and liberty the coworker has over the rented space, this source includes private offices, shared desks or dedicated desk memberships.
 Membership fees can be calculated as certain portions of time—daily, monthly, quarterly or annual fees that allow the member to use basic or more advanced amenities of the coworking space.
 As an owner, you can choose to provide discounts for longer memberships to reward loyalty or give group discounts to make profits of serving larger teams.

-Conference rooms can be rented for typical business purposes, such as holding meetings, training staff, and video presentations, but also for alternative social events.
-If possible, you should adapt the space to serve more than one purpose.
-Conference room rentals can be one of the most lucrative revenue sources, since they include sharing expensive equipment with a large group of people.
+Conference rooms can be rented for typical business purposes, such as holding meetings, training staff, and video presentations, but also for social events.
+If possible, you should design the space to serve more than one purpose.
 Think of transforming the conference room into an educational space or a place for organizing informal social and business meetups.

 Always design revenue-generating resources by keeping the costs in mind.
 Even if you already own the space, as the main lessee, and need to pay the rental contract fees, you still have to consider additional costs for regular supplies, any additional equipment you need to purchase, extended operational costs, as well as extra helping hands to manage the coworking business.

-First and foremost, make sure that the contract has a subletting option.
+First and foremost, make sure that your contract has a subletting option.
 You must be legally allowed to let the space to other tenants.
 Then you can start thinking of calculating the revenues that will cover the rental costs.
-Check if the lease covers only the workspace or if it includes facility management and utilities, because this aspect will significantly affect the next string of costs.
+Check if the lease covers only the workspace or if it includes facility management and utilities, because this aspect will significantly affect your other costs.

-Operational costs encompass internet rental, telephones, access control management, cleaning, electricity, as well as other utilities.
-Don’t forget to check whether they come at a fixed price.
-If they are calculated on the basis of consumption, you need to think carefully about setting your membership fees.
+Operational costs encompass internet rental, telephones, access control management, cleaning, electricity and other utilities.
+Don’t forget to check if they come at a fixed price—if they are calculated on the basis of consumption, you need to think carefully before setting your membership fees.
 This process may take a bit of trial and error until you find the perfect cost-revenue balance.

-Certain kitchen and office supplies, toiletries, water kegs, and coffee are some of the main supplies in a coworking space that come for free.
+Office essentials, toiletries, water coolers and coffee are some of the main supplies that usually come standard in a coworking space.
 Assess average individual needs and include them in the cost calculation.
-Be clear about what you provide for free and clearly identify paid services.
+Be clear about what you provide for free what will be a paid service.
 Other supplies can include medium-term and long-term costs, such as office equipment, furniture, facility management expenditure, such as lights and bulbs, cabling, and office safety equipment.